Albrecht Dürer: First journey to Italy (1494–1495)

-Within three months of his marriage, Dürer left for Italy, alone, perhaps stimulated by an outbreak of plague in Nuremberg.
+Within three months of his marriage, Dürer left for Italy, alone, perhaps prompted by an outbreak of plague in Nuremberg.
 He made watercolour sketches as he traveled over the Alps.
-Some have survived and others may be deduced from accurate landscapes of real places in his later work, for example his engraving Nemesis.
+Some have survived and others may be deduced from accurate landscapes of real places in his later work, for example, his engraving Nemesis.

 In Italy, he went to Venice to study its more advanced artistic world.
 Through Wolgemut's tutelage, Dürer had learned how to make prints in drypoint and design woodcuts in the German style, based on the works of Schongauer and the Housebook Master.
 He also would have had access to some Italian works in Germany, but the two visits he made to Italy had an enormous influence on him.
 He wrote that Giovanni Bellini was the oldest and still the best of the artists in Venice.
 His drawings and engravings show the influence of others, notably Antonio del Pollaiuolo, with his interest in the proportions of the body; Lorenzo di Credi; and Andrea Mantegna, whose work he produced copies of while training.
 Dürer probably also visited Padua and Mantua on this trip.